What happens to our brains as we get older?

 Mental fitness – a spectrum?

-So what can we do to increase our chances of keeping mentally fit as we get older?
+What can we do to help keep mentally fit as we get older?

 - What is good for our bodies (physical exercise and a healthy diet) is usually good for our brains.